 In the 1990s, Colombia achieved steady economic growth by increasing spending on infrastructure and security, reducing tariffs, privatizing state-owned enterprises, and encouraging foreign investment.
 Although real GDP growth averaged 3.6% during the past decade, it fell to 2.6% in 2018.
-It did, however, recover in 2021 and 2022 by reaching a growth rate of 10.6% and 7.5% respectively.
+The GDP grew .61% in 2023 and 1.7% in 2024 respectively.